BawdyAnarchist/quBSD/Future_Development.md

 ### GENERAL PROBLEMS / BEST PRACTICES / CLEANUP

 It sounds like I still need magic cookies because some jails will still have opt to be on nullfs on host x11-unix

-eliminate all files and directories that reference quBSD ...
-It should just be qubsd remove all of the local var=asdf ; local var2=lkj ... you can just say local ONCE

 TIMEOUT overhaul - timeout is a real command that will exit a command after a certain time. wow that would've been useful a long time ago